Liberty Point Resolves

-The Liberty Point Resolves, also known as "The Cumberland Association", was a resolution signed by fifty residents of Cumberland County, North Carolina, early in the American Revolution.
+The Liberty Point Resolves, also known as "The Cumberland Association", was a resolution signed by fifty-five residents of Cumberland County, North Carolina, early in the American Revolution.

-On June 20, 1775, these Patriots, who had formed themselves into a group known simply as "The Association", met at Lewis Barge's tavern in Cross Creek (now part of Fayetteville) to sign a document protesting the actions of Great Britain following the battles of Lexington and Concord.
+On June 20, 1775, these Patriots, who had formed themselves into a group known simply as "The Association", signed a document protesting the actions of Great Britain following the battles of Lexington and Concord.
+According to local tradition, the signers met at Lewis Barge's tavern in Cross Creek (now part of Fayetteville) and later pinned the document to Liberty Point Tree.
 The signers expressed the hope that Great Britain and the colonies would be reconciled, but vowed that, if necessary, they would "go forth and be ready to sacrifice our lives and fortunes to secure her freedom and safety".
 The resolves were thus not a declaration of independence—public advocation for separation from Great Britain would not become common until 1776.

 The period of the American Revolution was a time of divided loyalties in Cumberland County, and a considerable portion of the population, especially the Highland Scots who had immigrated in 1739, were staunchly loyal to the British Crown.
 Among them was the famous Scottish heroine Flora MacDonald.
 The Liberty Point document followed the similar Mecklenburg Resolutions by just a month and preceded the United States Declaration of Independence by a little more than a year.

+Two centuries following the events of Liberty Point Resolves, it was discovered that sixteen of the signers were forgotten.
+These names were later added to the back of the Liberty Point Resolves monument on February 17, 1976 to commemorate them.